sam0x17/macro_state/README.md

 * `has_state!("key")` - returns a boolean indicating whether a value has been stored for the key "key"
 * `clear_state!("key")` - clears any existing state value for key "key", if it exists

-Non-macro analogue functions (`write_state`, `read_state`, etc) are provided for all of the above macros.
-Note that these non-macro analogues should _only_ be called from within a proc macro.
-They will not work properly if you use them outside of proc macro land.
+Non-macro analogue functions (`proc_write_state`, `proc_read_state`, etc) are provided for all of the above macros.
+Note that these non-macro analogues should _only_ be called from within proc macros.
+They will not work if you use them outside of proc macro land!

 ## Installation